The order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces: Introduction

-Recently the problem of estimating the order of convergence in the averaging principle for infinite dimensional systems systems is being addressed by researchers:\\ in \cite{brehier2020} the author (generalizing his previous work \cite{brehier2012}) considers a slow-fast stochastic reaction diffusion system where the fast component is uncoupled from the slow one (i.e. $G=G(V^\epsilon_t)$) and the noise is additive.
-Both the weak and the strong orders of convergence are obtained: in particular under strong regularity of the noise (it is for example assumed that the covariance operator is trace class but for the precise statement see \cite{brehier2020}) it is proved that the strong order of convergence is $1/2$ and the weak order is $1$ with both orders being optimal.
-Instead under more general assumptions on the noise only weaker orders of convergence are obtained for both the strong and weak convergence.\\ In \cite{wang} a $1$-dimensional reaction-diffusion system is considered and the strong order of convergence is proved to be $1/2$ under very strong assumptions on the covariance operators of the noises, i.e. $Tr (\Delta^{1/2} Q_i)< \infty$, where $\Delta$ is the Laplacian.\\ In \cite{rokner_averaging_devitiation_spdes} the strong order of convergence for \eqref{eq:system_introduction} is studied.
+Recently the problem of estimating the order of convergence in the averaging principle for infinite dimensional systems systems is being addressed by researchers:\\ in \cite{brehier2020} the author (generalizing his previous work \cite{brehier2012}) considers a slow-fast stochastic reaction diffusion system with additive noise.
+Both the weak and strong orders of convergence are obtained: in particular under strong regularity of the noise (it is for example assumed that the covariance operator is trace class but for the precise statement see \cite{brehier2020}) it is proved that the strong order of convergence is $1/2$ and the weak order is $1$ with both orders being optimal.
+Instead under more general assumptions on the noise only weaker orders of convergence are obtained for both the strong and weak convergence.\\ In \cite{wang} a $1$-dimensional fully coupled reaction-diffusion system is considered and the strong order of convergence is proved to be $1/2$ under very strong assumptions on the covariance operators of the noises, i.e. $Tr (\Delta^{1/2} Q_i)< \infty$, where $\Delta$ is the Laplacian.\\ In \cite{rokner_averaging_devitiation_spdes} the strong order of convergence for a fully coupled slow-fast stochastic system is studied.
 Here it is assumed that the the covariance operators of the noises are trace-class and moreover that $Tr (-A_1 Q_1) < \infty$.\\ See also \cite{fu_order_2018} where the weak order of convergence for a stochastic wave equation with fast oscillation given by a fast reaction-diffusion stochastic system is proved to be $1$.
-Also here it assumed $Tr ( Q_i)< \infty$.\\ Indeed in all these papers the case $Tr ( Q_i)= \infty$, which is very important for applications as it happens very naturally for example when the stochastic perturbation is a white noise i.e. $Q_i=I$, can't be treated.\\ In this manuscript we are then interested in studying the strong order of convergence for the slow-fast infinite-dimensional system of SDE's \eqref{eq:system_introduction} where $W^{Q_1}, W^{Q_2}$ are general Wiener processes on $H,K$ respectively with covariance operators $Q_1,Q_2$ with $Tr(Q_1)=+ \infty$, $Tr(Q_2) = +\infty$ possibly.
-Under some hypotheses, see hypotheses \ref{hp:operator1}, \ref{hp:operator2}, \ref{hp:coefficients}, \ref{hp:hilbert_schmidt}, \ref{hp:covariance_inverse} below, we prove that the strong order of convergence is $1/2$ which is known to be optimal.
-In particular we show in theorem \ref{th:main_theorem} that
+Also here it assumed $Tr ( Q_i)< \infty$.\\ Indeed in all these papers the case $Tr ( Q_i)= \infty$, which is very important for applications as it happens very naturally for example when the stochastic perturbation is a white noise i.e. $Q_i=I$, can't be treated.\\ In this manuscript we are then interested in studying the strong order of convergence for the slow-fast infinite-dimensional system of stochastic evolution equations \eqref{eq:system_introduction} where $W^{Q_1}, W^{Q_2}$ are general Wiener processes on $H,K$ respectively with covariance operators $Q_1,Q_2$ with $Tr(Q_1)=+ \infty$, $Tr(Q_2) = +\infty$ possibly.
+Under some hypotheses, see Hypotheses \ref{hp:operator1}, \ref{hp:operator2}, \ref{hp:coefficients}, \ref{hp:hilbert_schmidt}, \ref{hp:covariance_inverse} below, we prove that the strong order of convergence is $1/2$ which is known to be optimal.
+In particular we show in Theorem \ref{th:main_theorem} that

 where $U_t$ is the solution of the averaged equation.
 Notice that this result is much stronger than \cite{brehier2020}, \cite{rokner_averaging_devitiation_spdes} where $\sup_{t \in [0,T]}$ is outside the expectation.